Enrique Guillermo Parker: Early life

 Parker was born in 1787 in Great Britain.
 In 1798 he enrolled as an apprentice in the Royal Navy and after reaching the rank of Lieutenant, emigrated to South America in 1816.

 He then joined the Argentine Navy under the command of Guillermo Brown following the approval of Brigadier General José Matías Zapiola.

 At the beginning of the war with Brazil, he was in Buenos Aires and offered his services to the Argentine Navy, enlisted by Brigadier-General José Matías Zapiola.

 Later career

 He was appointed second in command of the flagship frigate ARA Veinticinco de Mayo, before later being promoted to command the frigate.

 He fought in the Battle of Punta Colares off the coast of Buenos Aires and was recognised for his bravery by Admiral Guillermo Brown.

-He later received command of the brigantine Congreso, a ship which participated in the attack on Colonia del Sacramento on 1 March of 1826 in which he was seriously wounded.
+He later received command of the brigantine Congreso, a ship which participated in the attack on Colonia del Sacramento on 1 March 1826 in which he was seriously wounded.
 He suffered from tuberculosis and the rigors of the campaign aggravated his ailment.
-Soon after, he died on 27 March of 1826 at the Hospital de Sangre de la Merced in Buenos Aires and was buried in the Dissidents Cemetery in Buenos Aires.
+Soon after, he died on 27 March 1826 at the Hospital de Sangre de la Merced in Buenos Aires and was buried in the Dissidents Cemetery in Buenos Aires.

 The first vessel to bear his name was the minehunter ARA Parker (M-11).
 It is currently carried by the ARA Parker (P-44) corvette.